Auricular Chakra Balancing

 In 2013 it was mutually agreed that I should set up my own college and I spent some months sorting out a name, logo, website, DVD’s, College foot, hand, ear and meridian charts, handouts etc.

 Contemporary Reflexology College was launched in January 2014.
-This May (2018) I started my 11th Level 5 course and it is developing all the time.
-I love it because I can include what I have found most useful over the years in clinical practice and also what I found was lacking in my own training such as how to help someone who is terminally ill and who is pregnant.
+I love teaching the level 5 course because I can include what I have found most useful over the years in clinical practice and also what I found was lacking in my own training such as how to help someone who is terminally ill and who is pregnant.
 It is not caring to turn clients away because you don’t know how to help them, so I want all of my graduates to feel confident in treating anyone who contacts them and ensure that they have a good list of contacts to signpost them to in other modalities for additional support.

 Passionate about Reflexology